QuantumWizard888/helios-temp-sensor-monitor/README.md

 Helios is a simple hardware temperature sensor monitor for your GPU and CPU written in Python.
 It uses **LibreHardwareMonitor.dll** from this [repository](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor).

 ## Features
-- Works like a widget on top of all of your applications (even games)
+- Works like a widget on top of all of your desktop applications (in games use "Borderless" mode)
 - Customizable sensors values text (size), sensor values update time and sensors position (with 4 default presets)
 - Show/Hide sensors using main menu button
 - Show/Hide main menu using **HOME** key